|(a) General. Pursuant to §42(h)(6) of the Code,

 and began the credit period in 1992, the 15th year would be 2006.

 (c) Preliminary Qualified Contract Request.
-A Development
+All eligible

 (1) In addition to determining the basic eligibility